Follow my blog with Bloglovin

 - When is all nicely cooked, and crispy, turn off the burner, and remove the pan.

 - Carefully add the cooked bacon to the rice.

 - It’s OK if some of the grease from the bacon gets dumped in the rice.
 In fact, I purposefully make sure I add a bit of it every time.
-It adds to the amazing flavor.
+It just makes this bacon and onion rice recipe better.